Performance Assessment Strategies for Language Model Applications in Healthcare: Benchmark Evaluation

-Medical benchmarks for GenAI models can be categorized based on modalities such as text, image, and multimodal data \cite{yan2024large}.
-These benchmarks can be further classified according to their focus areas, including electronic health records (EHRs), doctor-patient dialogues, medical question-answering, and medical image captioning.
-A prominent text benchmark is the MedQA dataset \cite{jin2021disease}, which consists of multiple-choice questions derived from the United States Medical Licensing Examination (USMLE) and is commonly used to assess models' understanding and application of medical knowledge in clinical scenarios.
-Other significant datasets include MIMIC-III, MIMIC-IV, BioASQ, PubMedQA, and CheXpert.
-Yan et al. provide a comprehensive categorization of medical benchmarks in their paper \cite{yan2024large}.
+Medical benchmarks for LM models can be categorized based on modality, such as text, image, and multimodal data\cite{yan2024large}.
+These benchmarks can be further classified according to their focus areas, including electronic health records, doctor-patient dialogues, medical question-answering, and medical image captioning.
+A prominent text benchmark is the MedQA dataset \cite{jin2021disease}, which consists of multiple-choice questions derived from medical board exams, including the United States Medical Licensing Examination (USMLE), and is commonly used to assess models' understanding and application of medical knowledge in clinical scenarios.
+As part of MedQA, models are tasked to identify relevant information from a medical corpus to inform the model’s inference, with OpenAI models achieving accuracies above 95\%\cite{medqabenchmark, bedi2025fidelity, scienceandmedicine}.
+ReXVQA is a medical image question-answer benchmark that assesses a model’s interpretation of chest X-rays, and Google’s MedGemma 4B has been shown to outperform radiology residents with an accuracy of 84\% compared to the closest performing reader’s accuracy of 77\%\cite{pal2025rexvqa}.
+Aggregate benchmarks have also been created that combine multiple smaller benchmark datasets of varying tasks, such as MedHELM, which is a benchmark suite comprised of 35 benchmarks encompassing 121 medical tasks\cite{bedi2025medhelm, medhelmleaderboard}.

+Benchmarks are also developed for conversational and agent-based applications\cite{xiaolan2025evaluating}.
+To better replicate performance for conversational applications, HealthBench, SDBench, and MIMIC-CDM utilize multi-turn conversations to gather information rather than provide all information at one time through a clinical vignette.
+HealthBench consists of 5,000 multi-turn conversations between a healthcare provider and a model.
+In this benchmark, models are tasked to respond to the last user message, and the open-ended outputs are scored using a rubric applied by a model as evaluator (MAE)\cite{arora2025healthbench, simplevals}.
+In the work by Arora et al., OpenAI’s o3 has the average highest score of 0.60 compared to other tested models\cite{arora2025healthbench}.

+SDBench, or Sequential Diagnosis Benchmark, utilizes an AI agent to convert clinical vignettes from the New England Journal of Medicine’s Case Challenge series into multi-turn conversations only returning specific information related to the information requested by the model being assessed\cite{nori2025sequential}.
+As of this publication, SDBench is not yet publicly available.
+MIMIC-CDM provides a curated dataset of 2,400 patient cases from the Medical Information Mart for Intensive Care (MIMIC-IV)\cite{johnson2023mimic} where models must iteratively request and assess the provided clinical data to diagnoses one of four pathologies (appendicitis, pancreatitis, cholecystitis, and diverticulitis)\cite{hager2024evaluation, hager_mimic-iv-ext_nodate}.
+Benchmarks are also being developed to assess the tool calling capabilities of agent-based models.
+MedAgentBench contains 300 clinician-developed tasks that require models to utilize tools using Fast Healthcare Interoperability Resources (FHIR)-based API (application programming interface) calls, with Claude 3.5 Sonnet v3 having the highest overall success rate of 70\%\cite{jiang2025medagentbench}.

-\subsection{Advantages and limitations}
+\subsection{Advantages and Limitations}